ARSON WATCH REWARD PROGRAM

 REWARD SELECTION COMMITTEE: A Reward Selection Committee composed of a representative from the Office of the Attorney General, Commissioner of Insurance, MA State Police and two representatives of the property insurance industry will review all nominations and make the final decision in granting rewards.

 The decision of the Reward Selection Committee will be binding in all matters relating to rewards.
 Rewards are not contingent on criminal convictions.
 The representative of the Attorney General’s office will recuse him/herself on cases which are prosecuted by the Attorney General’s office.
+Even in a case where there is no arrest or indictment, a reward can be provided.

 RULES - INDIVIDUAL REWARDS